-Crohn disease is found most often in the area bridging the small and large intestines, specifically in the ileum and the cecum, sometimes referred to as the ileocecal region.
+Crohn disease is found most often in the area bridging the small and large intestines, specifically in the terminal ileum and the cecum, sometimes referred to as the ileocecal region.
 Less often, Crohn disease develops in other parts of the gastrointestinal tract, including the anus, stomach, esophagus, and even the mouth.
 It may affect the entire colon or form a string of connected ulcers in one part of the colon.
 It may also develop as multiple scattered clusters of ulcers throughout the gastrointestinal tract, skipping healthy tissue in between.

 Ulcerative colitis is an inflammatory disease that affects only the lining (top layer) of the large intestine (colon) and rectum.

 The Gastrointestinal Tract

 The gastrointestinal tract (the digestive system) is a tube that extends from the mouth to the anus.
 It is a complex organ system that first carries food from the mouth down the esophagus to the stomach and then through the small and large intestine to be excreted out through the rectum and anus.

 The esophagus, commonly called the food pipe, is a narrow muscular tube, about 9 1/2 inches long, that begins below the tongue and ends at the stomach.

 In the stomach, acids and stomach motion break food down into particles small enough so that nutrients can be absorbed by the small intestine.